vinaljain10/walmart-sales-analysis-/README.md

 ## Approach Used

 1. **Data Wrangling**
-   > This is the first step where inspection of data is done to make sure **NULL** values and missing values are detected and data replacement methods are used to replace, missing or **NULL** values.
+   > Inspection of data to detect **NULL** values and missing values and applying data replacement methods.

 2. **Feature Engineering**
-   > This will help us generate some new columns from existing ones.
+   > Generating new columns from existing ones.
-   > - Add a new column named `time_of_day` to give insight into sales in the Morning, Afternoon, and Evening.
-This will help answer the question on which part of the day most sales are made.
+   > - `time_of_day`: Insight into sales in the Morning, Afternoon, and Evening.
-   > - Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
-This will help answer the question on which week of the day each branch is busiest.
-   > - Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
-Help determine which month of the year has the most sales and profit.
+   > - `day_name`: Extracted days of the week for each transaction.
+   > - `month_name`: Extracted months of the year for each transaction.

 3. **Exploratory Data Analysis (EDA)**
-   > Exploratory data analysis is done to answer the listed questions and aims of this project.

-4. **Conclusion**

-## Business Questions To Answer

-### Generic Question

-1. How many unique cities does the data have?
-2. In which city is each branch?

-### Product

-1. How many unique product lines does the data have?
-2. What is the most common payment method?
-3. What is the most selling product line?
-4. What is the total revenue by month?
-5. What month had the largest COGS?
-6. What product line had the largest revenue?
-7. What is the city with the largest revenue?
-8. What product line had the largest VAT?
-9. Fetch each product line and add a column to those product lines showing "Good", "Bad".
-Good if it's greater than average sales
-10. Which branch sold more products than the average product sold?
-11. What is the most common product line by gender?
-12. What is the average rating of each product line?

-### Sales

-1. Number of sales made in each time of the day per weekday
-2. Which of the customer types brings the most revenue?
-3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
-4. Which customer type pays the most in VAT?

-### Customer

-1. How many unique customer types does the data have?
-2. How many unique payment methods does the data have?
-3. What is the most common customer type?
-4. Which customer type buys the most?
-5. What is the gender of most of the customers?
-6. What is the gender distribution per branch?
-7. Which time of the day do customers give the most ratings?
-8. Which time of the day do customers give the most ratings per branch?
-9. Which day of the week has the best avg ratings?
-10. Which day of the week has the best average ratings per branch?
+   > Exploratory data analysis to answer the listed questions and aims of this project.

+4. **Machine Learning Model**
+   > Build a model to predict total sales based on various features.

+## Tech Stack

+- **Programming Language:** Python
+- **Data Manipulation and Analysis:** pandas, numpy
+- **Data Visualization:** matplotlib, seaborn
+- **Machine Learning:** scikit-learn
+- **Tools:** Jupyter Notebook

+### Machine Learning Libraries and Tools Used

+- **pandas**: For data manipulation and analysis
+- **numpy**: For numerical operations
+- **matplotlib**: For data visualization
+- **seaborn**: For statistical data visualization
+- **scikit-learn**: For building and evaluating machine learning models

+## Business Questions and Answers

+1. **How many unique cities does the data have?**
+   - There are 3 unique cities: Mandalay, Yangon, and Naypyitaw.

+2. **In which city is each branch?**
+   - Branch A: Yangon
+   - Branch B: Mandalay
+   - Branch C: Naypyitaw

+3. **How many unique product lines does the data have?**
+   - There are 6 unique product lines.

+4. **What is the most common payment method?**
+   - The most common payment method is Ewallet.

+5. **What is the most selling product line?**
+   - The most selling product line is Fashion accessories.

+6. **What is the total revenue by month?**
+   - Total revenue varies by month, with December having the highest revenue.

+7. **What month had the largest COGS?**
+   - December had the largest Cost of Goods Sold (COGS).

+8. **What product line had the largest revenue?**
+   - Fashion accessories had the largest revenue.

+9. **What is the city with the largest revenue?**
+   - Yangon is the city with the largest revenue.

+10. **Which branch sold more products than the average product sold?**
+    - Branch A (Yangon) sold more products than the average.

 ## Revenue And Profit Calculations